Reviews You Can Rely On

 Should You Buy The Nemo Switchback?

-If you're looking to get into backpacking and need a pad that offers some warmth and a bit of padding without breaking the bank, the Switchback is a good value.
-It works well as a first backpacking pad or winter warmth adjunct to an existing sleep system.
-There are very comparable sleeping pads that offer nearly the same attributes for a few bucks cheaper, but the Switchback offers a bit more comfort and packs down smaller than most of the closed-cell foam competition.
+If you're looking to get into backpacking and need a pad that offers some warmth and a bit of padding, the Switchback will get the job done without breaking the bank.
+It also works well as an addition to an existing sleep system to add some insulation or extra protection for your inflatable pad.
+There are very comparable sleeping pads that offer nearly the same attributes for a few bucks cheaper, but the Switchback provides a bit more comfort and packs down smaller than most of the closed-cell foam options on the market.

 What Other Sleeping Pads Should You Consider?